 Over half of Americans live paycheck to paycheck.
 Whether it’s due to debt, not making enough money or poor money management, there are a lot of people ending the month with nothing leftover to put in savings or an emergency fund.

 If you’re caught in the vicious cycle of living paycheck to paycheck and can’t seem to get ahead, here are five actionable tips to break the chain.
+We also highly recommend going through a No Spend Challenge, which addresses points 3 through 5, all together.

 Create a Budget